 Youth in Arts is supported by community members who make art programs work for youth.
 Without them we would not be able to offer such a multitude of programs and services.
 Strong community support is vital to having a sustainable organization.
 Our Board of Directors form a critical support component for our staff.

 Tim Distler, Treasurer has spent his career working in the renewable energy project finance and development industry.
-Along this path, he’s lived and worked in Boulder, CO, Chicago, IL and now San Francisco where he currently works for Spruce Finance, a leading owner and operator of distributed generation solar and residential energy assets.
+Along this path, he’s lived and worked in Boulder, CO, Chicago, IL and now San Francisco where he currently works for Prologis, as the Senior Vice President, Global Head of Finance and Capital Investment in Energy & Mobility.
 Tim has a strong passion for renewable and environmentally sustainable energy sources as well as business and investment strategy.
 He thoroughly enjoys solving new and interesting problems and learning from this process along the way.
 In his free time, Tim enjoys trail running, skiing in Tahoe or Colorado, camping, cycling, and traveling to Sonoma or the Russian River to relax with friends, wife and two young children.
-Tim is orginally from the Chicago area yet spent most of his childhood in Iowa where he attended the University of Iowa during undergraduate school.
+Tim is originally from the Chicago area yet spent most of his childhood in Iowa where he attended the University of Iowa during undergraduate school.
 He since went on to earn an MBA from Lindenwood University in St. Louis, MO.

 Devin Dixon, has lived in Larkspur with her husband Todd and their two sons for many years.
 She has a background in finance.
 She has served on multiple boards and currently also serves as secretary on the board of the Ralston White Retreat

-Megan Bober, is the student representative to the board and is a member of `Til Dawn.
-Megan has been singing for as long as she can remember.
-She loves to sing and play instruments including piano, guitar, and ukulele.
-She has been working with her voice coach, Amber Morris, for 4 years.
-She enjoys performing at open mics around Marin.
-Megan is in Performance Workshop in the music program at Redwood High School.
-Outside of music, she loves playing soccer and basketball.
+Emma Orrick, is the student representative to the board and is a member of `Til Dawn.
+Emma has been singing for as long as she can remember.
+She is a senior at Redwood High School.

 Lorenzo Jones, is a professional Executive business coach, speaker, facilitator, trainer and executive with more than 20 years experience that is solidly grounded in creating a positive learning environment by building a high degree of connection and trust with his clients.
 Lorenzo has lived in Marin more than 15 years.
 He grew up in Wichita, Kansas and came to California to earn his degree from the Fashion Institute of Design and Merchandising in Los Angeles before launching a career as a corporate retail manager.
 He is the owner of Lorenzo Jones Consulting and Coaching Group.